-So I want to introduce our first speaker today, Dr. Bob Whitcomb, who is from the Radiation Studies Branch, and for the Gotham Shield exercise Dr. Whitcomb served as the Exercise Director as well as the Chief Science Officer.
+So I want to introduce our first speaker today, Dr. Bob Whitcomb, who is from Radiation Studies, and for the Gotham Shield exercise Dr. Whitcomb served as the Exercise Director as well as the Chief Science Officer.

-He’s been at CDC since 1993 and he serves as the Chief of the Radiation Studies Branch.
-You’ll also hear from Dr. Adela Salame-Alfie who is the Senior Service Fellow within the Radiation Studies Branch.
+He’s been at CDC since 1993 and he serves as the Chief of Radiation Studies.
+You’ll also hear from Dr. Adela Salame-Alfie who is the Senior Service Fellow within Radiation Studies.

 You’ll also hear from Greg Burel who’s from the Division of Strategic National Stockpile as well as Sue Gorman who is the Associate Director for Science for Strategic National Stockpile, and Vivi Siegel who’s going to talk about some of the risk communication tools that we think would be important for state and local public health.